distribution-explorer/distribution-explorer.github.io/_sources/continuous/weibull.rst.txt

 -----

 - SciPy has a location parameter, which should be set to zero, with :math:`\sigma` being the scale parameter.
 - NumPy only provides a version of the Weibull distribution with :math:`\sigma = 1`.
-Sampling out of the Weibull distribution may be accomplished by multiplying the resulting samples by :math:`\sigma`.
+Sampling from the Weibull distribution may be accomplished by multiplying the resulting samples by :math:`\sigma`.

 ----